Rose trees are most certainly among the most beautiful flower-bearing shrubs, but they are also among the most vulnerable to diseases.

 - Provide good compost upon planting

 Every winter, mix horse manure into the soil.
-If the disease is already declared, there are anti-chlorosis treatments sold in garden stores that help the rose tree to harvest the iron it needs.
+If the disease is already apparent, there are anti-chlorosis treatments for sale in garden stores that help the rose tree to harvest the iron it needs.

 Powdery mildew and rose trees

 Also called white powder disease, powdery mildew is a fungus that develops a layer of white velvety powder that covers leaves and stems.

 It develops particularly fast when weather conditions are hot and humid.